-Northwest Nazarene University is in compliance with the Family Educational Rights and Privacy Act of 1974.
-Any student at Northwest Nazarene University may personally inspect, review, and have a copy made of any record kept on him or her.
+Northwest Nazarene University is in compliance with the Family Educational Rights and Privacy Act of 1974 (FERPA).
+Any student at NNU may personally inspect, review, and have a copy made of any record kept on them.
 Where information regarding a student is commingled with that relating to other students, the student may have the information concerning only herself or himself transmitted orally.
 Anything in a student's record that the student does not understand will be explained.
-The records are reviewed, and materials expunged, periodically.
+The records are reviewed and materials expunged, periodically.

-If a student concludes that his or her record contains inaccurate, misleading, or otherwise inappropriate data, the student may request an informal meeting with the appropriate administrator to see if, through discussion, a satisfactory agreement can be reached concerning correction, explanation, or deletion of material.
+If students conclude that their record contains inaccurate, misleading, or otherwise inappropriate data, students may request an informal meeting with the appropriate administrator to see if, through discussion, a satisfactory agreement can be reached concerning correction, explanation, or deletion of material.

 If a satisfactory agreement cannot be reached informally, the student may proceed with the University appeal process.
 The claim of incorrectness must be proved before any material will be removed.
 The result of the judicial process will be provided to the student in writing within a reasonable period of time and is final.